Monviech/os-caddy-plugin/README.md

 - `Backend Server Port` **advanced**: Should be the port the Backend Server listens on.
 This can be left empty to use Caddy default ports 80 and 443.
 - `TLS` **advanced**: If your Backend Server only accepts HTTPS, enable this option.
 If the Backend Server has a globally trusted certificate, this is all you need.
 - `TLS Trusted CA Certificates` **advanced**: Choose a CA certificate to trust for the Backend Server connection.
 Import your self-signed certificate or your CA certificate into the OPNsense "System - Trust - Authorities" store, and select it here.
-- `TLS Server Name` **advanced**: If the CN (Common Name) of the offered trusted CA certificate or self-signed certificate doesn't match with the IP address or hostname of the `Backend Server Domain`, you can enter it here.
+- `TLS Server Name` **advanced**: If the SAN (Subject Alternative Names) of the offered trusted CA certificate or self-signed certificate doesn't match with the IP address or hostname of the `Backend Server Domain`, you can enter it here.
 This will change the SNI (Server Name Identification) of Caddy to the `TLS Server Name`.
 IP address e.g. `192.168.1.1` or hostname e.g. `localhost` or `opnsense.local` are all valid choices.
-Only if the CN and SNI match, the TLS connection will work, otherwise an error is logged that can be used to troubleshoot.
+Only if the SAN and SNI match, the TLS connection will work, otherwise an error is logged that can be used to troubleshoot.
 - `NTLM` **advanced**: If your Backend Server needs NTLM authentication, enable this option together with `TLS`.
 For example, Exchange Server.

 **Attention**: The GUI doesn't allow "tls_insecure_skip_verify" due to safety reasons, as the Caddy documentation states not to use it.
 Use the `TLS Trusted CA Certificates` and `TLS Server Name` options instead to get a **secure TLS connection** to your Backend Server.
 Otherwise, use HTTP.
 If you really need to use "tls_insecure_skip_verify" and know the implications, use the import statements of custom configuration files.